liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/configure-amsi-integration.md

 $webApp.Update()
 ```

-To set the Body Scan mode to Full Mode with excluded endpoints, run the following command:
+To set the body scan mode to Full Mode with excluded endpoints, run the following command:

 ```powershell
 # Get current list of excluded endpoints